ove/ove-docs/docs/INSTALLATION.md

 ### Compiling source code for a Docker environment

-This approach only works for Linux and MacOS environments.
+This approach currently works only for Linux and MacOS environments.
 The `build.sh` script corresponding to each repository can be found under the top most folder of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` folder corresponding to each package.

 The `build.sh` script can be executed as: